niktion9/cse15l-lab-reports/LabReport1.md

 Working directory: Right before the command was run, the absolute path of the working directory was ```/Users/nikitha/lecture1```

 Explanation: A ```cat``` command, short for "concatenate", is responsible for printing the details of one or more files mentioned as arguments.
-However, run without any arguments, the cat command does not return any details, but outputs a completely blank line in which it expects an input (the inputs in this case we ```"hi"``` and ```"hello there") and returns what was entered.
+However, run without any arguments, the cat command does not return any details, but outputs a completely blank line in which it expects an input (the inputs in this case were ```hi``` and ```hello there```) and returns what was entered.

 Error or No Error: It is not an error.

 > ### Example 2: cat command with directory argument

 ```
-[user@sahara ~]$ cat lecture1
+Nikithas-MacBook-Pro:lecture1 nikitha$ pwd
+/Users/nikitha/lecture1
+Nikithas-MacBook-Pro:lecture1 nikitha$ cat messages
-cat: lecture1: Is a directory
+cat: messages: Is a directory
-[user@sahara ~]$
+Nikithas-MacBook-Pro:lecture1 nikitha$
 ```

-Working directory: ```/lecture1``` directory
+Working directory: Right before the command was run, the absolute path of the working directory was ```/Users/nikitha/lecture1```

-Explanation: Since the only directory in the filesystem is lecture1, it was used as an argument, which outputted a statement indicating that lecture1 is a directory, rather than a file.
-The cat command only prints the details present in a mentioned file.
+Explanation: Since the only directory within ```lecture1``` was ```messages```, it was used as an argument, which outputted a statement indicating that ```messages``` is a directory, rather than a file.
+The cat command only prints the details present in a mentioned file, not a directory.

 Error or No Error: Yes, it is an error because the cat command does not accept a directory as an argument.
 It will only work with files.

 > ### Example 3: cat command with file argument

 ```
-[user@sahara ~]$ cat testCd
-Hi!!
-This file outside lecture1 used for test file arguments!
-[user@sahara ~]$ cat testCd lecture1/README
-Hi!!
-This file outside lecture1 used for test file arguments!
+Nikithas-MacBook-Pro:lecture1 nikitha$ pwd
+/Users/nikitha/lecture1
+Nikithas-MacBook-Pro:lecture1 nikitha$ cat Hello.java
+import java.io.IOException;
+import java.nio.charset.StandardCharsets;
+import java.nio.file.Files;
+import java.nio.file.Path;

+public class Hello {
+  public static void main(String[] args) throws IOException {
+    String content = Files.readString(Path.of(args[0]), StandardCharsets.UTF_8);
+    System.out.println(content);
+  }
+Nikithas-MacBook-Pro:lecture1 nikitha$ cat Hello.java README
+import java.io.IOException;
+import java.nio.charset.StandardCharsets;
+import java.nio.file.Files;
+import java.nio.file.Path;

+public class Hello {
+  public static void main(String[] args) throws IOException {
+    String content = Files.readString(Path.of(args[0]), StandardCharsets.UTF_8);
+    System.out.println(content);
+  }
-To use this program:
+}To use this program:

 javac Hello.java
 java Hello messages/en-us.txt
-[user@sahara ~]$
+Nikithas-MacBook-Pro:lecture1 nikitha$

 ```

-Working Directory: ```/home``` directory (for approach 1) and ```/lecture1``` directory (for approach 2)
+Working Directory: Right before the command was run, the absolute path of the working directory was ```/Users/nikitha/lecture1```

 Explanation: Since the cat command has the ability to print details of *one or more* files, I have tried two approaches for this example.
-I have put some text is the testCd file and used that as my first argument, which resulted in the message that was in the file.
-Then, I also tried the cat command with two files, one being testCd and the other being the README file in lecture1.
+I first put in one file argument, which was ```Hello.java```.
+Just as expected, the code in ```Hello.java``` was displayed.
+Then, I tried the cat command with two files, one being ```Hello.java``` and the other being the ```README``` file.
 As expected, the output was a combination of the content present in both the files.

 Error or No Error: It is not an error.